keithgroup/qa-dimers-data/README.md

     In these data, all coupled cluster triples corrections are perturbative.
     In the directory names, the `u` (for unrestricted) is typically dropped, but included in the file names.

+## Citation

+If you use this dataset, please cite the corresponding [manuscript](https://doi.org/10.26434/chemrxiv-2021-pt5gd) in addition to this repository as specified in `CITATION.cff`.

 ## License

 [![CC BY 4.0][cc-by-shield]][cc-by]